tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/what-are-makefiles.md

 ---
 title: "What are Makefiles?"
-description: "GitHub limits the size of files allowed in repositories.
-Use Git-LFS, an open-source Git extension for large file storage."
+description: "Learn how to use makefiles to specify instructions and recipes for your computer."
 weight: 1
-keywords: "make, makefile, automation, workflow"
+keywords: "make, makefile, automation, recipes, workflow"
 date: 2021-01-06T22:01:14+05:30
 ---